TommyJSanders/Predicting-Software-Defects/README.md

 derived from McCabe and Halstead complexity measures, which capture properties like cyclomatic complexity, lines of code, and estimated programming effort.

-The approach in this repository formulates the problem as a binary classification task.
+I approach the problem as a binary classification task.
 I applied log transformation and StandardScaler to preprocess the data, and compared the performance of three models: Logistic Regression, Random Forest, and XGBoost.
 Class imbalance (77% no defect, 23% defect) was handled through class weighting parameters in each model.

-Our best model was Logistic Regression, achieving an AUC of 0.7827 on the held out test set.
+The best model was Logistic Regression, achieving an AUC of 0.7827 on the held out test set.
 At the time of writing, the best performance on Kaggle for this competition is an AUC of approximately 0.79.
 ## Summary of Workdone